StephenB92/bjj-hub-dublin/README.md

 - Originally, the home page hero image with quotes had been at the top of the homepage.
 However, I felt that it would be more enticing to users to find a playable video at the top of the homescreen instead so I switch their positions on the home page.

+- In the "why train BJJ" section of the home page, the heading does not appear in the top-center when displaying on larger screens.
+I was unable to fix this while also maintaining the desired layout of the section content, this will have to be fixed in a future update.

 ### Credit

 #### Code used